CIS-566-Fall-2022/final-project/README.md

 #### Introduction
 - What motivates your project?
 - I am interested in the algorave/livecode movement and want to experiment with music that is synced with some visual input.
-Some of my references include [Char Stiles](http://charstiles.com/),

 here is an initial test with some hydra code. i like how easy it is to generate some output with this tool. it also just runs in browser, which is handy.
 I am thinking of starting with this one to draft some audio/visual ideas. the think i like about hydra as well, is that you can inport any js library in it. this means that i can also import three.js for some visual computation/functuons and also p5.js for some extra visual library tools.
 ![305edb327e31d02f82a7d0a4d5ad5627](https://user-images.githubusercontent.com/60904107/201142297-c45aa814-4057-4071-9f06-bfe7140ee007.gif)